FrDH/dotdotdot-js/README.md

 * dot-ellipsis - automatically invoke jQuery.dotdotdot to this element.
 This class must be included if you plan to use other classes below.
 * dot-resize-update - automatically update if window resize event occurs.
 It's equivalent to option `watch:'window'`.
 * dot-timer-update - automatically update if window resize event occurs.
 It's equivalent to option `watch:true`.
 * dot-load-update - automatically update after the window has beem completely rendered.
-Can be useful if your content is generated dynamically using using JS and, hence, jQuery.dotdotdot can't correctly detect the height of the element before it's rendered completely.
+Can be useful if your content is generated dynamically using JS and, hence, jQuery.dotdotdot can't correctly detect the height of the element before it's rendered completely.
 * dot-height-XXX - available height of content area in pixels, where XXX is a number, e.g. can be `dot-height-35` if you want to set maximum height for 35 pixels.
 It's equivalent to option `height:'XXX'`.

 *Examples*